 Google News, or Google Actualités, is a daily source of French articles to read that can be customised to the user’s preferences, such as filtering by region or topic.
 For advanced French learners who ordinarily read the news in their native language, switching their daily news consumption to reading in French makes sense.
 As with any Google search, the quality and accuracy of content is not guaranteed, and nor is there any specific tailoring towards French learners of different levels; therefore Google News, and francophone news sites in general, are less optimal for French reading practice than learner-friendly platforms like Newsdle or Beelinguapp.

-- Listen and read at the same time: If students have access to an audio version of the text, read by a native speaker, they can benefit from hearing the natural cadence and intonation of spoken French, which may also facilitate their comprehension of the material while training their ear to native pronunciation.
+If students have access to an audio version of the text recorded by a native speaker, they can benefit from hearing the natural cadence and intonation of spoken French, which may also facilitate their comprehension of the material while training their ear to native pronunciation.

 This article presented a range of online tools that students of French can use to gain exposure to the written language and, given sufficient time and dedication, learn to read French with greater ease and enjoyment.
 Some of the tools cater to learners of all levels, whereas others are more suited to beginners, intermediate or advanced students.
 Different tools may also prove more or less useful depending on the individual learner’s level of motivation and autonomy.
 Whichever tools or strategies a student opts for, they should strive to make reading French a regular habit, and relish the feeling of accomplishment that comes from making progress in a foreign language.